Episode 22 (pt. 1): Ben Fouracre and Archana Kotecha - Human Trafficking

 So our role is really to help companies to understand what is their risk, and then to do the due diligence, to do the investigation into their supply chain, to find out the areas where perhaps they're falling short or where they're vulnerable to these risks, and then help them to put fences around those issues.
 And it's often a long process.
 It's not straightforward.
 But ultimately, that's what companies have the responsibility to do.

-[music] This ThinkSet podcast is brought to you by the Berkeley Research Group.
-You can subscribe to the podcast and access other content from ThinkSet Magazine by going to thinksetmag.com.
+[music] This ThinkSet Podcast is brought to you by Berkeley Research Group.
+You can subscribe to the podcast and access other content from ThinkSet magazine by going to thinksetmag.com.
 I'm Eddie Newland, and thanks for listening.

-The views and opinions expressed in this podcast are those of the participants and do not necessarily reflect the opinions, position, or policy of Berkeley Research Group or its other employees and affiliates.
+The views and opinions expressed in this podcast are those of the participants and do not necessarily reflect the opinions, position, or policy of BRG or its other employees and affiliates.